 Taiwan Standards

-The CNS 15030 serial standards are issued as the rules for classification and labeling of hazardous chemicals in Taiwan.
-The standards were established in 2006 and updated to align with the UN-GHS 4th revision in 2015.
+The CNS 15030 series was initially established in 2006 as the rules for the classification and labeling of chemicals in Taiwan, with some standards updated in 2015 to align with UN GHS Rev.4.

 Obligation